instrumentisto/rust-incubator/README.md

 > "It wasn't always so clear, but the Rust programming language is fundamentally about _empowerment_: no matter what kind of code you are writing now, Rust empowers you to reach farther, to program with confidence in a wider variety of domains than you did before."
 _<div align="right">Rust Book's Foreword</div>_

-In this bootcamp, you will participate in the [Rust Incubator], a rigorous, step-by-step Rust certification program 🏆.
+In this bootcamp, you will participate in the [Rust Bootcamp], a rigorous, step-by-step Rust certification program 🏆.
 The aim of this program is to shape you into a proficient **Strong Junior** Rust Developer.
 Indeed, with this rigorous training, you will find yourself better prepared than developers switching from other languages without a similar level of instruction.
 If you are a mid- or senior-level developer transitioning to Rust, you can confidently target **Middle-level** positions after achieving this certification.

 ## Prerequisites